Children’s Occupational Therapy Services

 Helping Your Child Thrive in Daily Life

 Occupational Therapy is an evidence-based practice that transforms children's lives by enhancing their quality of life and promoting independence and wellbeing.
-Our pediatric occupational therapists use person-centered approaches to support your child's development and help them overcome barriers in their daily activities.
+Our paediatric occupational therapists use person-centred approaches to support your child's development and help them overcome barriers in their daily activities.

 Children's occupational therapy focuses on the activities of daily living that matter most to your child's growth and development.

-Our experienced pediatric OTs work with families to address essential life skills including:
+Our experienced paediatric OTs work with families to address essential life skills including:

-A young boy sitting at a wooden table with a black mat, in an Occupational Therapy session, working on fine motor skills in an OT session.
-An Occupational Therapist is also at the table
+A young girl sitting at a wooden table, in an Occupational Therapy session, working on fine motor skills in an OT session.
+An OT is also at the table

 Fine Motor Skills & Handwriting